she wears pleasant flowers

 Let you be filled with Joy and Hope this Season.
 Seasons greetings.

-I love you and I want you to know.
+I love you, and I want you to know.

 We know that love is a feeling and a state of mind, desirous to be there for someone or see a person succeed or be better.
-This desire lead to kind acts and actions summarize it all.
+This desire lead to kind acts and actions summarise it all.
 Yet love can be expressed verbally.

 Who needs to know you care for them?
 Everyone!
 Family, friends, co-workers and neighbours.
 Acts of love are passed through our kindness and compassion for people and living things.
 How you treat people and your environment speaks volumes about yourself.
 Kindness, compassion and selflessness are loving virtues.
 Anyone who loves others loves himself.
 We are love creatures.

-Loving someone means, “I love your life, your intentions, your interests, your aspirations, your hopes yet you’re not a threat to my life and aspirations.”
+Loving someone means, “I love your life, your intentions, your interests, your aspirations, your hopes, yet you’re not a threat to my life and aspirations.”
 So I enjoy loving you for you.